Article

 Velocity (or Throughput) will gradually change over time, especially as a team improves.

 Velocity is useful to make a forecast of what the Velocity of upcoming Sprints/Iterations could be.
 This forecast is called Capacity.
-It helps to shape a Sprint Goal (aka Iteration Objective) and select the Stories that the team forecasts to deliver in the next Sprint/Iteration.
-Of course, future Velocity is statistics: the forecast is an estimator with variance.
-Tina may become ill, the actual size of the story may vary from the estimated size, and other things may happen.
+It helps to shape a Sprint/Iteration Goal and select the Stories that the team forecasts to deliver in the next Sprint/Iteration.
+Of course, future Velocity is statistics: The forecast is an estimator with variance.
+Tina may become ill, the actual size of the Story may vary from the estimated size, and other things may happen.

 Only for a new team we calculate – guess – initial capacity.